saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

 expire.
 The prerequisite for this is that the primary key exists in the key pair.

+#### Key Format Version

+This shows the OpenPGP packet format of the primary key, displayed as `v4` or `v6`. `v4` is the widely compatible default, while `v6` is the modern RFC 9580 format used for post-quantum and other newer keys.

+This field is only shown when the active engine can report it.
+The rPGP engine parses the key packet and exposes the format version, whereas GnuPG/GPGME does not, so the field is hidden for keys loaded through the GnuPG engine.

 #### Last Update

 This is the time when the content of the key pair was last updated.
 Operations